 How did you find out about CIP?

-I was doing a lot of research on different internship programs because I want to do an internship in Shangai, and I came across CIP.
+I was doing a lot of research on different internship programs because I want to do an internship in Shangai, and I came across China Internship Placements.
 Then I compared it to other internship programs, I looked at the costs, what people liked about it and the reviews it had.
-Out of all the programs, the CIP program seemed to have the highest rated reviews and generally be the best internship Abroad program.
+Out of all the programs, the CIP program seemed to have the highest-rated reviews and generally be the best internship Abroad program.
 The CIP program also aimed to help people professionally with mentors being present throughout the entire process to help you.
 This really spoke to me and made me want to sign up with the CIP program.

 Did you find the program expensive, and if you did, why did you chose the CIP program anyway?